Missouri License Reinstatement

 - Make a note of all the reasons behind your license being revoked.
 If it is too soon to reinstate your license, you may be eligible for a limited license.

-- Be patient, submit the correct forms, and pay any fees that need to be paid.
+- Be patient, submit the correct forms to the Driver License Bureau in the Truman State Office Building, and pay any fees that need to be paid.

 Hearings are conducted both informally and formally by the Secretary of State.
 A formal hearing is required in the following circumstances: